skatila/lazy-linux/README.md

 	google-chrome --user-data-dir=$HOME/chrome/<profile> --password-manager=basic (or whatever you are using) gchrome makes your life easier.

+	Usage: ./gchrome -tacp <dirname> [args]
+      	-t --tor Use tor
+      	-a  --alt <directory> # alternate location of chrome user -c --create <directory> if you want chrome to create new user directory under /home/dchaos/chrome
+      	<dirname> profile directory
+      	[args] optional chrome arguments, no recommended

+      	--alt and --create cannot be used together

+        profile directories are stored in /home/dchaos/chrome
+        You will have to manually create ~/chrome directory and a few profile directories.
+Just a mkdir <name> will do`

+---
 ## pretty-html.py

 bs4 pretty-printer.
 Everyonce in a while I end up having to reformat html for one reason or another.
 This is my quick and dirty solution. tidy can do a better job I suppose but I like my pretty printer!!!

 `python pretty-html -i input.html <output>` # output can be a file or be left empty (or -) for stdout.

+Alternatively,
+	`cat file.html | python pretty-html.py > outfile`